-At the Academy of Design and Crafts at the University of Gothenburg, design is defined as a subject that broadly shapes our lives in many ways.
+At the Academy of Art and Design, design is defined as a subject that broadly shapes our lives in many ways.
 In return, we position design as an expanded socio-material practice that can engage with social, political, and ecological implications.
 Simultaneously, we value design’s artistic competence to visualize, materialize, and mediate experiences with great care for detail.
 We research new fields and develop new methods and material practices to engage with contemporary urgencies.
-Therefore, the programme practices through an expanded design approach in order to design the way we live together by means of artefacts, situations, methods, and tactics.
+Therefore, the programme practices through an expanded design approach in order to design the way we live together by means of artefacts, methods, and tactics.
 This expanded approach should here be understood as enquiry-driven practice.

 Committed to a diverse and sustainable future

 At its foundational level, our programme draws from Sweden’s prominent traditions in democratic design as well as its long-standing commitment to social welfare.
-As a student of the programme, you will engage in practical projects that investigate new and challenging ideas of how designers can situate themselves and work for sociably sustainable futures.
+You will engage in practical projects that investigate new and challenging ideas of how designers can situate themselves and work for sociably sustainable futures.
 This context is enriched by a multiplicity of perspectives, questions, cultures, and practices brought in by students and teachers from different national and international backgrounds.

 Practical projects, both individual and group, will be at the core of your studies.
 The intention and attitude of the programme is explorative and experimental.